 Home insurance can be a tricky topic, and if you’re not reading the fine print, you could be relying on inaccurate myths to inform your coverage decisions.
 Luckily, InsurEye, a Canadian insurance education site has compiled a massive list of 111 insurance myths that are out there.
-Last month we looked at the top 10 auto insurance myths to debunk.
-This month we’ll look at the top 15 home insurance myths and get the facts.
+This month, let’s look at the top 15 home insurance myths and get the facts.

 1.MYTH: You must have home insurance.